swtmply/allen-expense-tracker-html/README.md

 You will fill up a form with the information of the expense you like to enter.
 After filling up and submitting the form you will the total amount of expenses you consume in the month you selected in the dropdown.

 That's all thank you, and happy tracking!

+### Technologies used

+It's a simple application and it only uses vanilla Javascript with HTML and TailwindCSS